OrionQuest/CS428/docs_src/index.rst

 Coding Resources:
 -----------------

-Thanks to a current student, Yijia Liu, here is a guide to OpenGL programming with Visual Studio 2017 on Windows: `PDF <scribe_notes/OpenGL_VS2017_Guide.pdf>`_
+Thanks to a current student, Mr. Yijia Liu, here is a guide to OpenGL programming with Visual Studio 2017 on Windows: `PDF <scribe_notes/OpenGL_VS2017_Guide.pdf>`_

+Thanks to Ms. Laurel Han, here is a guide to using Maya and RenderMan on the iLab machines: `PDF <scribe_notes/renderman_maya_tutorial.pdf>`_

 Modeling and Rendering Resources:
 ---------------------------------